vcj/vcj.github.io/index.md

 ### November 11: 3D

 <img src="images/stpauls1.JPG?raw=true"/>
 Not a lot of 3D maps in my current role so I took the opportunity to try out a new piece of software, <a href="https://ephtracy.github.io/index.html?page=aerialod">AerialOD</a>, after seeing it all over the Challenge hashtag.
 It's a neat program, very powerful, and somewhat Blenderesque.
-I grabbed some LIDAR from the <a href="https://environment.data.gov.uk/DefraDataDownload/?Mode=survey">UK Department of Environmental Food and Rural Affairs' website</a> and messed around until I got something that looked all right (Alisdar Rae's <a href="http://www.statsmapsnpix.com/2019/11/amazing-3d-rendering-with-aerialod.html">intro to the program</a> was KEY).
+I grabbed some LIDAR from the <a href="https://environment.data.gov.uk/DefraDataDownload/?Mode=survey">UK Department of Environmental Food and Rural Affairs' website</a> and just sort of messed around until I got something that looked all right (Alisdar Rae's <a href="http://www.statsmapsnpix.com/2019/11/amazing-3d-rendering-with-aerialod.html">intro to the program</a> was KEY).
  <br><br>
  The above image is looking east-ish over St Paul's Cathedral and the City, and below are two more, showing a view northnorthwestish over Regent's Park and northwestish over Heathrow, just so cool that the LIDAR is so detailed you can make out individual planes!
 <br><img src="images/park1.JPG?raw=true"/>
 <img src="images/heathrow1.JPG?raw=true"/>
+Data from <a href="https://environment.data.gov.uk/DefraDataDownload/?Mode=survey">DEFRA</a>.</p>

 ### November 10: Grid